 When it comes to careers in technology, the position of CIO is one of the highest positions you can hold.
-A CIO (also known as a Chief Information Officer), is the executive in charge of all things technology and the IT team.
+A Chief Information Officer (CIO) is the executive in charge of technology and the business interests of the IT team.

 The CIO career path requires a significant amount of education, on-the-job training, and knowledge of how to operate a business.